 Popular Mechanics advises to only let your car warm up for as long as you need to get the defroster up and running.
 Be sure to NEVER warm up your car in an enclosed area or garage to avoid carbon monoxide poisoning.

 For vehicles with conventional keys, you should also avoid starting your car and walking away while it warms up.
-Unattended, warming up cars are a favorite target for wintertime car thieves!
+Unattended, warming-up cars are a favorite target for wintertime car thieves!
 You should also educate yourself about your state’s anti-idling laws to help you avoid costly tickets.

 Consider using a heated windshield defroster to save you time and hassle every time you need to leave your house.
-Windshield defrosters can also help warm your vehicles cabin so your car is ready to go when you are.
+Windshield defrosters can also help warm your vehicle’s cabin so your car is ready to go when you are.

 Workplace Winter Safety Tips